-To analyze trends in Russian trade with China, Rep. of Korea and Japan statistical data from the Federal State Statistics Service was used.
-Country analysis of tariff duties was carried out using the TradeMap database and WTO data.
-The evaluation of non-tariff barriers, due to the extensive measures applied and mainly, the unfair notification of such measures by Asian regulatory agencies, required the use of both primary sources from databases of non-tariff restrictions and indirect sources.
-Integrated Trade Intelligence Portal (I-TIP) allowed to assess shares of NTBs in notified lists.
-Therefore, for the primary integrated assessment, the consolidated data method was actively used, mainly on the basis of the WTO materials11, the United Nations Conference on Trade and Development (UNCTAD), regional organizations and departments focused on researching, supporting exports, liberalizing trade, regional integration (such as the ASEAN Institute for Economic Research and East Asia or the Hong Kong Trade Development Council12).
-Additionally, the materials of the key trade partners of Asian countries providing information support to national producers were considered (the most valuable materials are prepared by the Office of the US Trade Representative13, monitoring of the Ministry of Economic Development of the Russian Federation was also useful).
+To analyze the trends in Russian trade with China, Korea and Japan statistical data from the Federal State Statistics Service was used.
+The analysis of tariff duties by country was carried out using the TradeMap database and WTO data.
+The evaluation of non-tariff barriers (NTBs), due to the extensive measures applied and, mainly, the unfair notification of such measures by Asian regulatory agencies, required the use of both primary sources from NTB databases and indirect sources.
+The Integrated Trade Intelligence Portal (I-TIP) allowed an assessment of the shares of NTBs in the notified lists.
+Therefore, for the primary integrated assessment, the consolidated data method was used, mainly on the basis of WTO materials11, the United Nations Conference on Trade and Development (UNCTAD), regional organizations and departments focused on researching, supporting exports, liberalizing trade, and regional integration (such as the ASEAN Institute for Economic Research and East Asia or the Hong Kong Trade Development Council12).
+Additionally, the materials of key Asian trade partners, providing information support to national producers, were considered (the most valuable materials are prepared by the Office of the US Trade Representative13, the monitoring of the Russian Ministry of Economic Development was also useful).

-While most of the projects and negotiation activities mentioned in this research are rather new, we provide brief descriptions based on open sources, as well as regular communication with members of the Commission within research projects conducted by National Research University - Higher School of Economics (in 2017 - series of executive seminars with Commission ministers and heads of departments, participation of HSE experts in Research Council of the Commission, joint sessions at the HSE April Conference, Eastern Economic
+As most of the projects and negotiation activities mentioned in this research are new, we provide brief descriptions based on open sources, and regular communication with members of the Commission within research projects conducted by National Research University-Higher School of Economics (in 2017 a series of executive seminars with Commission ministers and heads of departments, participation of HSE experts in the Research Council of the Commission, joint sessions at the HSE April Conference, Eastern Economic Forum etc.).
+Thus the data utilized in the analysis comprises of official documents, strategy plans, official statements of the policymakers, and business news sources.